How We Treat Our Employees

 are encouraged to express their ideas, concerns, suggestions and comments on a personal basis with anyone in management at any time and without fear of retaliation.

-for the grievance process and will include the management chain for review of relevant situations brought forth as a grievance.
-KEI executive leadership will serve as the final review and decision maker where needed
+of contact for the grievance process and will include the management chain for review of relevant situations brought forth as a grievance.
+KEI executive leadership will serve as the final review and decision maker where

 d) General Conduct

-others are basic expectations of all employees.
+are basic expectations of all employees.
 Each employee is responsible for performing to those expectations.
 Employees are also expected to comply with any business unit/location‐specific conduct policies.
-Misconduct
+Misconduct is addressed through

 e) Personal Growth and Development